 Ghent is another stunning city in Belgium and one that goes under the radar more so than Bruges.

-It’s similar to Bruges in a lot of ways, with the architecture being one such comparison but it does have its own character and vibe with a lot of street art to be seen in the city.
+It’s similar to Bruges in a lot of ways, with the architecture in the historic centre being one such comparison but it does have its own character and vibe with a lot of street art to be seen in the city.

 Antwerp is one of the most fascinating places to visit in Belgium from many different perspectives.

-Antwerp is also home to a famous zoo.
+Antwerp Zoo is another famous spot.
 It’s a good place to visit if you’re with children, as they will love seeing all the different animals.

 Leuven is another of the lesser-known cities in Belgium, but if you’re familiar with Belgian beer then you might have heard of it.